Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch5_literals.md

 symbol object with an appropriately set primitive field, but in this case the tilde *is* included in the symbol's name.
-As a consequence, the literals `'~abc` and `~abc` evaluate to symbols with the same name (although they will evaluate to different symbols as the names are uninterned).
+As a consequence, the literals `'~abc` and `~abc` evaluate to symbols with the same name (although they will evaluate to different symbols as the resulting symbols will be generated, rather than standard, symbols).

 A held value consists of a hash-quote (`#'`) followed by a literal expression or a name.
 The expression following the hash-quote is